plating, anodizing, & finishing Q&As since 1989

 Hampshire, England

 Q. Hey everyone, I am new in rotogravure electroplating industry.
-We have a problem of an increasing copper sulfate solution in our baths.
+We have a problem of an increasing copper sulphate solution in our baths.
 Theoretically, yes this is expected since our anode contains copper nuggets which dissolve and replenish for the consumed copper.
 However, we do have a recovery unit which is supposed to plate out the excess copper.
 But it seems inefficient as the concentration is getting out of control.
-I would like to know, what can be done do ensure stable copper sulfate solution?
+I would like to know, what can be done do ensure stable copper sulphate solution?

 Thank you